fabric8io/fabric8/hawt-app-maven-plugin/readme.md

 Runtime Defaults Configuration
 ------------------------------

-If an `${APP_HOME}/etc/defaults` file exists it will be sourced in by the run script and you can use this to set all the environment variables if you wish.
+If an `${APP_HOME}/bin/setenv.sh` file exists it will be sourced in by the run script and you can use this to set all the environment variables if you wish.
 You can additionally also modify the values of the following variables if you want to change the defaults.

 Environment Variable | Description
 -------------------- | -----------
 JAVA_MAIN_CLASS | The main class that will be executed.
-JAVA_APP_NAME | The name of this app, if supported by your system this will be displayed as the process name. **Default:** *${project.artifactId}*
-JAVA_CLASSPATH | The classpath of the java application
+If given this willoverrite the configuration property `javaMainClass` JAVA_CLASSPATH | The classpath of the java application to use.
+This will override the automatically determined classpath.